SkoolNotes/Taproot/2020JAP201/KBxJapSelfEval.md

 1) Highlights

 One highlight was the oral exam — not the exam itself, but the process of studying for the exam.
-While incredibly stressful and a massive amount of work, it felt good to finally be able to put everything we have learned this semester to use
+While incredibly stressful and a massive amount of work, it felt good to finally be able to put everything we have learned this semester to use.

 2) Challenges